 Because many Gen Xers watched their parents lose their jobs in the economic downturn of the 1990s, they don’t have the same faith in corporations.
-They don’t believe in working overly long hours, paying their dues or dedicating their entire lives to work.
+They don’t believe in working overly long hours, paying their dues, or dedicating their entire lives to working.

 Micromanaging is a Macro No-No